rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Consider swapping organDist for a guitar

-Consider using `dew point` as data input for the order the chords play in perhaps.
-Is proportional to pressure and humidity.
+Consider using a data input for the order the chords play in perhaps.

 Consider using `precipProbability` as data input for the longNote